ABV Calculator, Usage, and Accuracy

-The Original Gravity (OG) and Final Gravity (FG) readings input into the calculator are taken with a Hydrometer.
-If you take your Original Gravity (OG) and Final Gravity (FG) at similar temperatures somewhere around the hydrometer calibration point, there’s no need for a temperature correction.
+This is a calculator to accurately predict Alcohol By Volume for homebrewed beer.
+The Original Gravity (OG) and Final Gravity (FG) readings input into the calculator are usually taken with a Hydrometer.
+If you take Original Gravity (OG) and Final Gravity (FG) at similar temperatures somewhere around the hydrometer calibration point, there’s no need for a temperature correction.
 See the Hydrometer Temperature Correction Calculator for more information.

 Attenuation is the term used to describe the percent of sugar consumed by the yeast and turned into Alcohol, CO2 and other compounds.
 There are many factors which can have an effect on yeast attenuation such as mash temperature, fermentation temperature, yeast flocculation, and yeast health.